37-Mile Course Key Stats (scroll down for 24-mile course)

 - Gravel & Two-Tracks: Enjoy some wider stretches over the next 17 miles, although a few will feel like singletrack in their rugged surface and need for picking the right line.
 You’ll head east, with a steady climb on pavement before accessing several miles of awesome gravel, including the beautiful Audobon Sanctuary where the aid station will offer water and Gatorade (sorry, no Lambas bread).
 After surviving the infamous Sager Road (our version of Mordor perhaps?), you’ll hammer a few more miles of paved and gravel roads throughout Middle Earth.

-- Final Singletrack Section & Finish: You’ll finish the race with a final 3 miles of pure Deep Lake awesomeness, entering in at Graves Hill and exiting at The Pines where you first entered back at mile 5.
+- Final Singletrack Section & Finish: You’ll finish the race with a final 3 miles of pure, rugged Deep Lake awesomeness, entering in at Graves Hill and exiting at The Pines where you first entered back at mile 5.
 Plummet down the Bassett Lake Road hill, but make sure you stay in control!
 Finish in reverse of your first 5 miles on mostly flat gravel and a final push on pavement until you reach camp, aka The Shire.